earlephilhower/arduino-pico/docs/ethernet.rst

 Using the WIZnet W5100S-EVB-Pico
 --------------------------------

-You can use the onboard Ethernet chip with these drivers by utilizing the following options:
+You can use the onboard Ethernet chip with these drivers, in interrupt mode, by utilizing the following options:

 .. code:: cpp

     #include <W5100lwIP.h>
-    Wiznet5100lwIP eth(17);  // Note chip select is **17**
+    Wiznet5100lwIP eth(17, SPI, 21);  // Note chip select is **17**

     void setup() {
         // Set SPI to the onboard Wiznet chip